-- 1. Point to [Transfers] and click. - 2.
-Select [Capture Text]. - 3.
-Select desired drive path or directory, enter a file name, and click the Start button. - 4.
-Use the following conventions for data file names: - For site data or Waveshape data: filename.txt - For Datalogger data: filename.csv - 5.
-On PC type the proper command for the data desired (Logger, Site, or DP) and then [Enter]. - 6.
-The data now begins streaming on the HyperTerminal screen.

-- 7. Wait for EOT (End Of Transmission) to be displayed. - 8.
-Close the file by pointing to [Transfer], drag to Capture Text and click Stop button.
+- 1. Point to [Transfers], and click.

+- 2. Select [Capture Text].

+- 3. Select desired drive path or directory, enter a file name, and click the Start button.

+- 4. Use the following conventions for data file names: - For site data or Wave shape data: filename.txt - For Datalogger data: filename.csv - 5.
+On the PC type the proper command for the data desired (Logger, Site, or DP) and then press [Enter] key. - 6.
+The data should begin streaming on the HyperTerminal screen. - 7.
+Wait for EOT (End Of Transmission) to be displayed. - 8.
+Close the file by pointing to Transfer, drag to Capture Text and click Stop button.